elunna/nerfhack-changelog/README.md

 * werewolves have a higher level and difficulty, stronger attacks
 * weretigers have a higher level and difficulty, stronger attacks
 * wraiths also no longer "stalk" the player and follow them across levels (Dyna)
-* wumpus is now huge; strengthened bite attack from 3d6 to 6d9
+* wumpus is now huge; strengthened bite attack from 3d6 to 6d9; increased difficulty
 * xans can't fly (dnh)
 * yellow and black light explosions are directionless (xnh)
 * yellow molds puff out clouds of stunning spores.